sourcecred/docs/docs/beta/cred.md

 - **Cred is community-specific**

 Every community using SourceCred has its own independent "instance", along with its own Cred scores.
+You have "cred _in a project_", not just "cred overall".
 Every community can control how Cred flows within its instance.

-- **Cred is not transferrable**
+- **Cred is not transferable**

 A participant's Cred score is like their reputation.
 It's something that is associated with them, but it's not an asset that they own.
 Cred scores can't be